How much does it cost to use the ACC Learning Labs?

 Does each Learning Lab have assistive resources?

 Yes.
 Each Lab's computers are equipped with the latest screen reading and magnification software.
-Please visit our Special Accomodations site for more information.
+Please visit our Special Accommodations site for more information.

 The RVS Learning Lab provides American Sign Language/Tutoring for the Deaf & Hard of Hearing.
 Tutors fluent in American Sign Language and knowledgeable in many subjects are available to tutor students who are deaf or hard of hearing.
 For more information, please visit our Tutoring for Student who are Deaf/Hard of Hearing site.